sferna10/Logo_designer/README.md

 ## Usage

+In the terminal, the user should type "node index.js" to start the program.
+To customize the logo, the user should answer a series of questions about the logo's characteristics.
+The user will decide the characters (max.
+3), then the color of them, followed by the shape and shape color.
+THe final product will be generate as a SVG file.

 ## License

-        This project is licensed under the MIT license.

 ## Contributing

-fork the project, make some commits to improve the project, open a pull request
+To fork the project, make some commits to improve the project, open a pull request.

 ## Tests

 To run tests, run the following command:
 ```

-npm tests
+npm  run test
 ```

 ## Questions